tylercrompton/streams/README.rst

-I'm not entirely certain as to how many iterations it would take to get this level of precision in :python:`partial_sums`, but I believe it's somewhere on the order of 500 quadrillion.
+I'm not entirely certain as to how many iterations it would take to get this level of precision in :python:`partial_sums`, but I believe it's somewhere on the order of 500 quadrillion iterations.
 Sixty iterations is obviously much better.

 .. _abstract data type: https://en.wikipedia.org/wiki/Abstract_data_type
 .. _argument: https://en.wikipedia.org/wiki/Parameter_(computer_programming)